 Since its founding in 1971 by Merle Hoffman, Choices has developed many other services to meet the needs of the expanding communities it serves, including LGBTQ and gender-nonconforming, teenagers and seniors.
-These programs include Behavioral Health and Counseling, Nutrition, HIV/STD Testing and Treatment and basic preventive care.
+These programs include Behavioral Health and Counseling, HIV/STD Testing and Treatment and basic preventive care.

 Health education is an integral and important part of our mission, and Choices offers no-cost classes and workshops to public and private schools, community and health organizations.
 To promote women’s health in the United States and abroad, Merle Hoffman founded the Choices Global Institute of Healing and Education, a charitable organization which raises public awareness about women’s health issues and provides support to underserved women and their families.

 To provide truthful, compassionate and non-judgmental health care of the highest quality to everyone seeking our services.

 To enable everyone who comes to Choices to become an active participant in their own healthcare and empowered to ask questions and seek answers.

 In matters of reproductive health, women and their lives must be primary, and women must be trusted to know what they need and what is best for them and their families.

 To provide specialized and individualized care to LGBTG and gender nonconforming people; to teenagers and seniors.